aditya-appalla/hello-world/README.md

 <p>In this experimental endeavor, I aim to provide the users with an option to upload their module designs in the form of unstructured documents.
 The designs are then broken down into the components within it (Eg: Chip SMD resistor &ndash; 20ohm; Film capacitor).
 Each component is then grouped by the quantity and rating required by the design and the result is then fed into the search engine &ndash; Endeca.
 The results of the search engine comprises of products which are priced as per the customer contract and sent back to the customers for them to reveiew and order.</p>
 <p><strong><u>&nbsp;</u></strong></p>
 <p><strong><u>Design Steps</u></strong></p>
-<p><strong>Reading the customer input</strong></p>
+<p><strong>Reading the user input</strong></p>
-<p>The customers have the option of uploading their design related queries as a .pdf or .doc or .docx document.
+<p>The users have the option of uploading their design related queries as a .pdf or .doc or .docx document.
 We read their inputs and convert it to plain text using two python modules &ndash; pdfminer and doc2text.</p>
 <ul>
 <li>Install pfdminer:</li>
 <li>Install doc2text:</li>